Last updated: 25 September 2020 at 4.10pm

 GPs, hospitals and other parts of the health services are still seeing patients for routine and emergency services.

-All health services have precautions in place to protect against the spread of coronavirus.
+All health services have precautions in place to protect against the spread of COVID-19.

 There are ways to get medical help and prescriptions online or over the phone.